picselliahq/picsellia-cv-engine/docs/usage/cli_overview.md

 - Parameters are centralized and easy to extend

-- You can deploy to Picsellia with `pipeline-cli deploy ...`
+- You can deploy to Picsellia with `pxl-pipeline deploy ...`

 For template-specific usage, see: